YottaDB/YDBDoc/MessageRecovery/errors.rst

 DEVICEREADONLY
 ----------------------

-DEVICEREADONLY, Cannot write to a read-only device
+DEVICEREADONLY, Cannot write to read-only device

 Run Time Error: The application made an attempt to WRITE to a read-only device.